jamesshore/quixote/ROADMAP.md

 ## To Do

-* NEXT: Remove ensure.signature custom message?
-* THEN: Factor out Value superclass
+* NEXT: Factor out Value superclass
 * THEN: "fails nicely when diffing incompatible elements" in QElement test

 * Inline Descriptor.describeMatch()?
 (It's obsolete, I think)